kyegomez/awesome-omni-modal-papers/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

 # awesome-omni-modal-papers
-An awesome list of omni-modality LLM models that can perceive and generate images, videos, audios, and more all at once
+An awesome list of omni-modality models that can understand multiple modalities and or output multiple modalities.

-# License
-MIT

 # Citation
 Please cite Swarms in your paper or your project if you found it beneficial in any way!
 Appreciate you.